Culturally humble integrative primary care.

 -

-Ability to plan, implement, and evaluate individual client care programs.
+Ability to plan, implement, and evaluate individual patient care programs.

 -